 From a regulatory perspective, there are generally no restrictions in the context of non-retail funds.
-However, the JFSC may undertake additional scrutiny where the permitted borrowing level is high (for example, where an Expert Fund or a Listed Fund is permitted to borrow more than 200% of the fund's NAV).
+However, the JFSC may undertake additional scrutiny where the permitted borrowing level is high (for example, where an expert fund or a listed fund is permitted to borrow more than 200% of the fund's NAV).

-A full review of the limited partnership agreement (LPA) (or other constitutional documents) of the fund would be required to ensure that there were no restrictions on borrowing or granting security and, in the case of a feeder fund or parallel fund, that there were no restrictions on that fund granting security to secure the borrowings of the main fund.
+A full review of the limited partnership agreement (or other constitutional documents) of the fund would be required to ensure that there were no restrictions on borrowing or granting security, and, in the case of a feeder fund or parallel fund, that there were no restrictions on that fund granting security to secure the borrowings of the main fund.

-It is now common for LPAs, and constitutional documents of Jersey funds structured as companies and unit trusts, to contain provisions permitting borrowing (albeit with restrictions in some cases - for example, as to amount or term), the granting of security and the provision of guarantees in respect of borrowings.
+It is now common for limited partnership agreements, and for constitutional documents of Jersey funds structured as companies and unit trusts, to contain provisions permitting:

+- borrowing (albeit with restrictions in some cases for example, as to amount or term); - the granting of security; and - the provision of guarantees in respect of borrowings.